-This year, nearly $2.5M in Veteran's Benefits has been paid to qualified registered apprentices.
 Registered apprenticeships constitute qualified training for a veteran to receive benefits under Chapter 30, Montgomery GI Bill and Chapter 31, Vocational Rehabilitation (Voc-Rehab).
 Depending on your branch of service, your survivors may be eligible under Chapter 35, Survivors or Dependents programs.
 Check with OPI for specifics on these programs.
 All of these programs pay a monthly stipend directly to the eligible beneficiary.

 What is Apprenticeship Training?